End to End Testing Guide for 2025 - Best Practices

 Now let’s dive into the process of e2e testing as it is, and study all its stages one by one:

-End-to-end testing lifecycle
+End-to-end testing lifecycle.
+Source: DogQ

 Test Planning

-The initial stage, here the team outlines the strategy that will guide the entire testing process:
+Here the team outlines the strategy that will guide the entire testing process:

 • identify the required resources;